Saturday, November 29, 2008

 1½ cups pecan halves

-You can find the recipe for Thanksgiving Twofer Pie in the book Baking: From My Home to Yours by Dorie Greenspan or here.
+You can find the recipe for Thanksgiving Twofer Pie in the book Baking: From My Home to Yours (affiliate link) by Dorie Greenspan or here.
 You can find the recipe for Dorie's Good for Almost Everything Pie Dough here.
 To see how the rest of the TWD group fared with this week's recipe, click here and then click on each blogger!
 Thanks to Vibi from La casserole carrée (one of my favourite TWD-ers!) who chose the recipe for this week and will post the recipe.

 Thanksgiving Twofer PieTasting Notes